Torpè

 Torpè (Torpè) is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia, located about 160 km northeast of Cagliari and about 45 km northeast of Nuoro.
 As of 31 December 2004, it had a population of 2,757 and an area of 92.2 km2.

 The municipality of Torpè contains the following frazioni (subdivisions): Biddanoa, Talava, Concas, Su cossu, Brunella.

 Torpè borders the following municipalities: Budoni, Lodè, Padru, Posada, San Teodoro, Siniscola.

 Demographic evolution

+Climate

+The climate is CSA (Hot summer Mediterranean) with an annual average temperature of 17.15 Celsius.